Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

-The filtration is natural in $I$ and $V$, as well as compatible with compositions and exterior tensor products. \end{theorem} The argument for proving this "filtered eigensheaf property" is very similar to that given by \cite{BG} in their proof of the Hecke eigensheaf property for the compactified geometric Eisenstein functor in the function field setting.
+Moreover, the filtration is natural in $I$ and $V$, as well as compatible with compositions and exterior tensor products. \end{theorem} The argument for proving this "filtered eigensheaf property" is very similar to that given by \cite{BG} in their proof of the Hecke eigensheaf property for the compactified geometric Eisenstein functor in the function field setting.
 However, there Braverman and Gaitsgory rely on the decomposition theorem applied to the perverse sheaf $\IC_{\ol{\Bun}_{B}}$, which would not make sense in this context.
 Nevertheless, we still have access to the excision spectral sequence one usually uses in proving the decomposition theorem.
 In particular, in the proof of the decomposition theorem one uses the excision spectral sequence and then invokes the theory of weights to show that it degenerates.
 Something similar happens here.
-Namely, if we apply this to the sheaf $\mathcal{F} = \mathcal{S}_{\phi_{T}}$ then we see that $\nmEis(\mathcal{S}_{\phi_{T}})$ is a filtered eigensheaf in the sense that, up to passing to the graded pieces of this filtration, it is an eigensheaf with eigenvalue $\phi$, and later we will see, by looking at the Weil group action, this filtration must always split under the normalized regularity hypothesis on $\phi_{T}$.
+Namely, if we apply this to the sheaf $\mathcal{F} = \mathcal{S}_{\phi_{T}}$ then we see that $\nmEis(\mathcal{S}_{\phi_{T}})$ is a filtered eigensheaf in the sense that, up to passing to the graded pieces of this filtration, it is an eigensheaf with eigenvalue $\phi$, and later we can see, by looking at the Weil group action, this filtration must always split under some version of genericity on $\phi_{T}$.